krbuettner/krbuettner.github.io/_pages/outreach.md

 author_profile: true
 ---

-Currently, I volunteer as a teacher of video game design as part of Pitt CEC (Community Engagement Center - Hill District).
+I volunteer as a teacher of video game design with the Pitt CEC (Community Engagement Center - Hill District).

+With inspiration from this [tutorial](https://www.youtube.com/watch?v=D16hTnDGweo&list=PLy4zsTUHwGJIATydhFeZa5pspLZR7yE__&index=1), I designed a simple platformer game for 4-8 week instruction.
+[Check it out!](https://scratch.mit.edu/projects/717808963/)

-For more information please check out [here](https://cec.pitt.edu/)
+For more information on the Pitt CEC, look [here](https://cec.pitt.edu/)